There's A Promising New Vaccine For One Of The World's Top Health Threats

 Wallace and his team at Takeda think they're very close to having a marketable vaccine that could dramatically reduce the number of cases of the mosquito-borne disease.

-"We're thrilled with the results," Wallace says, about a large scale study of a vaccine they're calling TAK-003.
-Staring in 2016, Takeda enrolled 20,000 children between the ages of 4 and 16 in a study of TAK-003.
-The vaccinations occurred at 26 sites in 7 dengue-endemic countries.
+"We're thrilled with the results," Wallace says, about a large-scale study of a vaccine they're calling TAK-003.
+Staring in 2016, Takeda enrolled 20,000 people between the ages of 4 and 16 in a study of TAK-003.
+The vaccinations occurred at 26 sites in seven dengue-endemic countries.

 In results just published in the New England Journal of Medicine, Wallace and his colleagues found TAK-003 to be 80% effective in preventing participants from getting dengue and 95% effective in preventing cases of severe dengue.

-"A vaccine efficacy of 80 percent has the potential to have a massive impact on the significant public health burden of dengue," Wallace says.
+"A vaccine efficacy of 80% has the potential to have a massive impact on the significant public health burden of dengue," Wallace says.

 Stephen Waterman, the head of the U.S. Centers for Disease Control and Prevention's Dengue Branch, who was not involved in the Takeda study, says a highly effective dengue vaccine could be a game-changer in controlling this expanding disease.

-"We are not getting a better handle on (dengue) worldwide," he says.
+"We are not getting a better handle on [dengue] worldwide," he says.
 "There's been a steady trend of an increasing number of cases."

 But developing dengue vaccines has been difficult, he says.
 There are four different strains of dengue, and the vaccine needs different elements to fight each one.